-Such an operating environment has a significant impact on the Fund's operations and financial position.
-The Fund takes the necessary measures to ensure the stability of the Fund's activity, however, due to the unpredictability of the development of events, the Management does not have the opportunity to make a reliable assessment of what effect such circumstances will have on the Fund's financial position in the following years.
+Such an environment has a significant impact on the Fund's operations and its financial situation.
+The Fund undertakes the necessary activities to ensure the stability of its operations.
+Nevertheless, given the unpredictable nature of events, the Management does not have the ability to give a reliable assessment of the impact such circumstances will have on the Fund's financial position for the coming years.